Double-digit deaths, record case increases show worsening COVID-19 outbreak in Rowan - Salisbury Post

 Bethamy Retirement Center, located on Salisbury Avenue in Spencer, became the latest site on Friday after two staff members and eight residents tested positive, according to a biweekly update from the state.

-State health officials on Friday also reported 7,540 new cases of COVID-19 across North Carolina, totaling 423,623 cases since March after 5.85 million tests.
-Friday’s daily positivity rate was 10.4%, while the overall rate is 7.2%.
+State health officials on Friday also reported 7,540 new cases of COVID-19 across North Carolina, setting yet another record for daily cases reported across the state.
+The increase was smaller on Saturday — 6,153.
+There have been 423,623 cases identified in the state after 5.85 million tests.
+The daily percentage positive rate was 11.7% on Saturday, which is higher than the same number over the course of the entire pandemic.

 North Carolina Department of Health and Human Services Secretary Dr. Mandy Cohen on Friday said having more than 7,500 cases reported in one day is “staggering and alarming.”
 Earlier this week, state health officials designated 48 counties with a “red” color in the county alert system, which indicates a critical level of spread.
 Rowan County, along with neighboring Cabarrus and Iredell counties, are now “red” counties.